flyingmothman/bionlp/README.md

 `train.py` is the main script for running experiments -- experiments involve training and evaluating models.
 Running `python train.py` (no arguments) will start a test-run, which will train the models on a very small subset of the data and then evaluate them on the validation set.
-The models' performance results are persisted at `./training_results/performance`.
+The models' performance results are stored in `./training_results/performance`.

 ### Training and evaluating `SEQ`, `SpanPred`, and `SeqCRF` models.
 To train `SEQ`, `SpanPred`, and `SeqCRF` models on SocialDisNER and evaluate on test data.
 Run: